HID Headlights 5th Gen 4Runner

 To do this, you just need to find the headlight assembly adjustment screws.
 From here, you can adjust your headlights as much as you need to meet the DOT requirements.
 If you really want to do this correctly, you will need to do a complete HID headlight retrofit.
-We will do another full post on a complete retrofit and simply adjusting your headlight housing soon.
+We will do another full post on a complete retrofit and simply adjusting your headlights aim soon.

 There is a reason we all trust Xenon Depot… they kick ass!

 Another brand name we can all trust is Total Automotive Performance as well as a The Retrofit Source.
-These are just a few names out there but not the only brands that will work on your 4Runner.
+These are just a few names out there but not the only brands that will work.
 There are other companies that offer HIDs and LEDs which you can find on Amazon, which make buying headlights a little more convenient.
 Most of the brands on eBay are garbage but you can find deals on brand name products from time to time.

-We recently installed a set of HID headlights off Amazon and were incredibly impressed.
+We recently installed a set of HID bulbs off Amazon and were incredibly impressed.
 We bought the Kensun HID headlight bulbs for my girls 4Runner and it was a world of difference.
-We also have a set of Xenon Depot headlights going in our other 4Runner, but for the price on the Amazon brand HID headlights, they were seriously bright.
+We also have a set of Xenon Depot headlights going in our other 4Runner, but for the price on the Amazon brand HID bulbs, they were seriously bright.

-These HID headlights were a very easy install.
-The HID headlight install is incredibly similar to installing LED headlights.
+These HID bulbs were a very easy install.
+The HID headlight install is incredibly similar to installing LED bulbs.
 The only difference is that you have to find a place to mount the HID ballast.

-If customizing projectors are not your thing, you can always buy a set of HID projects from https://www.theretrofitsource.com.
-The Retrofit Source has a variety of HID projector housings that can be swapped into our 5th Gen 4Runners with minimal effort.
-If you want a true HID headlight in your 4Runner, this is absolutely the way to go.
+If customizing projectors are not your thing, you can always buy a set of HID projectors from https://www.theretrofitsource.com.
+The Retrofit Source has a variety of HID projector housings that can be swapped into our your headlight housing with minimal effort.
+If you want a true HID headlight, this is absolutely the way to go.